Why I stood for the RTPI Election

 I believe I have the passion, commitment and skills to work with the RTPI members to champion the transformative changes the world deserves.

-If I were to be elected by RTPI members as your Vice President from 2020, I will contribute complementary skills to the RTPI Presidential Team by bringing more international and multi-disciplinary perspective, introducing platforms to promote planning to the wider public, and supporting the RTPI’s continued commitment to equality and diversity.
+As the RTPI President from 2021, I will contribute complementary skills to the RTPI Presidential Team by bringing more international and multi-disciplinary perspective, introducing platforms to promote planning to the wider public, and supporting the RTPI’s continued commitment to equality and diversity.

-I will have three years to serve in the RTPI Presidential Team.
-Over that three-year period, I want to work closely with RTPI members, the RTPI Board, and other key stakeholders to support the implementation of the Corporate Strategy (2020-2029), the delivery and implementation of an International Strategy, as well as an Equalities, Diversity and Inclusivity (EDI) Action Plan.
+I will work closely with RTPI members, the RTPI Board, and other key stakeholders to support the implementation of the Corporate Strategy (2020-2029), the delivery and implementation of an International Strategy, as well as an Equalities, Diversity and Inclusivity (EDI) Action Plan.

 In particular, I would like to develop the following initiatives with the support of RTPI members and the Board: